maggiedbaker/survey-llama/README.md

 Survey Llama

-This was a web application built on Sinatra, Active Record, and HTML/CSS.
+This was a web application built on Ruby, Sinatra, ActiveRecord, PostgreSQL, and HTML/CSS.
 It was built in 3 days time with one other person.
 The purpose was to emulate basic functionality of Survey Gorilla.

 Serving all of your survey needs since 2015.